johnsonandjohnson/Bodiless-JS/packages/bodiless-organisms/doc/FilterByGroup.md

       01. Select a Category or Group in the Filter By Group Component.
           - If no Categories or Groups have been added yet, select the unnamed Category item (with the placeholder text "Category Name") that's at the top of the empty filter.
-      01. If the context menu has a "Filter" section with a **Page** icon, then the Preset Filter feature is enabled for that page; otherwise, you will need to contact a Site Builder / Developer to enable it for you.
+      01. If the context menu has a "Filter" section with a **Page** button, then the Preset Filter feature is enabled for that page; otherwise, you will need to contact a Site Builder / Developer to enable it for you.
 01. Using the instructions above, set up a Filter By Group Component with the desired Categories and